 This means freelancers often worry about whether they are delivering what they are supposed to.
 Therefore, to ensure they do the best job, they over-achieve in compensation, which can lead to high levels of anxiety and stress.
 Finding ways to engage your client to feedback on your work at regular intervals can alleviate these worries significantly.

 It’s not enough to know you want to work in the sector.
 You must have a good understanding of the role you are looking to work in, a passion for the content produced and an opinion on it.
 Whichever department you work in, or want to work in, you need to be aware of how different content is realised and be able to talk about it.
 That doesn’t just mean the storylines, it can mean the lighting, camerawork, artwork or gameplay.

-In particular when you are going to meet clients about future work make sure you know everything you can about their recent work and be sure to have watched the content or played the game and be able to discuss it.
+In particular when you are going to meet clients about future work make sure you know everything you can about their recent work and be sure that you have watched the content or played the game and that you are able to discuss it.